victor-cleber/contact-management-flask/README.md

 # Python exercises using SQLite, Virtual Venv and GitHub.

+# All code was validated using Flake8